CafeKit cup logo

 Spec-driven runtime

-Claude Code available now
+Ready for Claude Code

 npx @haposoft/cafekit

-Spec gates
+Spec gate

 validate first

-Task state
+Task registry

 ~ /cafekit-runtime